 Wells Fargo offers its IRAs as CDs, a simple Way2Save® Retirement Savings Account and a Retirement High Yield Savings Account.
 These options allow you to open the account (or accounts) that work best for you and your retirement goals.

 Wells Fargo’s Special CDs earn at much higher rates than the bank’s Standard CDs.
 The bank’s Step Rate CD earns at higher rates as well, plus has a rate boost every six months.
-Additionally, you can earn Bonus Rates with each CD account by linking a Portfolio by Wells Fargo® checking account.
+Additionally, you can earn Relationship Rates with each CD account by linking a checking account.
 In comparison Chase’s CD offerings are only able to earn at better rates with larger balances or when you link your CD to a Chase checking account.

 When it comes to checking accounts, both banks offer options for kids.
 Chase offers its High School Checking and College Checking accounts and Wells Fargo has its Teen Checking account.
 Wells Fargo does offer one more checking account type as well, the Opportunity Checking® account to help those with bad banking history or low funds.